CyberHusky/MPU6050_bluetooth_Arduino/README.md

 All connection you can find in fritzing file.

 ## Bluetooth setup
 Before starting communication between MPU6050 and PC via bluetooth you need to setup your bluetooth module.
 We need to make bluetooth master/slave pair with same speed.
-Algorithm:
+You could read more in [this article](http://electricdiylab.com/how-to-set-at-command-mode-for-hc-05-bluetooth-module/).
+Purposed algorithm:
 1. Install code from file to Arduino board, that will implement bluetooth setup:
 '''
 sketch_bluetooth_setup.ino